 - filming & production

-You need to have a permit if you are using the drone for any of the above purposes.
+You need to have a permit to use the drone for any of the above purposes.
 You have to apply for the license to that state park, and the copy of authorization needs to be submitted to FAA Officials.

-Public Agency Drones: If you are operating a public aircraft then also you need to submit the approval copy to the state district park.
+Public Agency Drones: If you are operating a public aircraft, you also need to submit the approval copy to the state district park.

 Recreational Drones FAA Guidelines

-And if you are a beginner, you won’t even have the drone license as well.
+And if you are a beginner, you won’t even have a drone license.
 But, there are some general FAA guidelines that you still have to follow.

 - Never fly the drone under the influence of alcohol or any drug.

 - All recreational drones should weigh under 55 lbs.
-More than that, won’t fall under this category.
+More than that, it won’t fall under this category.

 - Never fly over someone’s private property.
-Respect other’s privacy or be ready to face their anger.
+Respect others’ privacy or be ready to face their anger.
 They can sue you as well.

 - Don’t let it go out of your sight.
 The maximum height should be up to 400 feet.

-Ok, so this section is dedicated to all the possible consequences that you might face if you ignore the drone rules.
+Ok, so this section is dedicated to all the possible consequences you might face if you ignore the drone rules.
 I would say there is no boundary when it comes to getting fined.

-Recently, LA Times published an article mentioning a drone pilot can be fined up to five thousand dollars and might get six months jail sentence as well if caught violating the regulations.
+Recently, LA Times published an article mentioning a drone pilot can be fined up to five thousand dollars and might get six months jail sentence if caught violating the regulations.

 This can also be troublesome at times.
-As this industry is growing and still authorities don’t have proper training and equipment to control it, many times, this drone violation go unnoticed.
-So, if you are lucky you can be spared.
+As this industry is growing and authorities still don’t have proper training and equipment to control it, this drone violation often goes unnoticed.
+So, if you are lucky, you can be spared.

 Breaching someone’s privacy is not legal as well as ethically right.
-And always keep in mind, don’t trust drone more than yourself.
+And always keep in mind, don’t trust drones more than yourself.

 So if even if you are very skilled with drones, things can still go out of control.
 If things keep going wrong in this way, we might soon expect strict regulations from authorities.

 What About National Forests?

-So, if you are thinking of flying a drone in National Forests, then I think things are going to be a bit lenient for you.
+So, if you are thinking of flying a drone in National Forests, I think things will be a bit lenient for you.

-If you are using any models then, keep in mind that you don’t use props that in any way affect the forest.
-If you are not affecting the woods, then it might get exempted from the permit.
+If you are using any models, keep in mind that you don’t use props that affect the forest.
+If you are not affecting the woods, it might get exempted from the permit.

-And the last point, use common sense because you might see some unexpected situations where you have to very wise in taking any decision.
+And the last point, use common sense because you might see unexpected situations where you have to be very wise in taking any decision.